Key Numbers and Insights

 Ads are displayed in public channels with an audience of 1000 subscribers or more.

 Format – text message (up to 160 characters) with an invitation link (button).
-Emojis are allowed, but images and videos are not.
+Emojis are allowed, images and videos are not.

 Requirements for the advertised channel: